Nooskewl/booboo/README.txt

 Your data/ directory can be compressed into data.cpa with compress_dir from shim4.
 Just enter data/ and run it, and it will create ../data.cpa.
+The shaders you'll find in the examples' data/ directories are part of shim4 and are all or partly required to make everything work.